nextcloud/all-in-one/reverse-proxy.md

     # ssl_trusted_certificate /etc/letsencrypt/live/<your-nc-domain>/chain.pem;

     # replace with the IP address of your resolver
-    # resolver 127.0.0.1; # like 94.140.15.15 for adguard / 1.1.1.1 for cloudflared or 8.8.8.8 for google - you can use the same nameserver as listed in your /etc/resolv.conf file
+    # resolver 127.0.0.1; # needed for oscp stapling: e.g. use 94.140.15.15 for adguard / 1.1.1.1 for cloudflared or 8.8.8.8 for google - you can use the same nameserver as listed in your /etc/resolv.conf file
 }

 ```